LESC-Unicamp/TPT-coefficients-for-ellipsoidal-molecules/README.md

 <p align="justify">
 After setting up the molecular structure and organizing folders and files, the algorithm will print out a user-friendly simulation summary.
 Here the user will be able to review all important parameters (number of cycles, attractive range, reduced variables etc.) prior to the Monte Carlo simulation itself.
-After checking up everything, the user must press a <code>KEY</code> to continue the simulation.
+After checking everything up, the user must press a <code>KEY</code> to continue the simulation.
 </p>